Dortmund

 Since the collapse of its century-long steel and coal industries, the region has adapted and shifted to high-technology biomedical technology, micro systems technology, and also services.
 Other key sectors include retail, leisure and the visitor economy, creative industries, and logistics.
-Dortmund was classified as a "Node city" in the Innovation Cities Index, ranked among the twelve innovation cities in European Union, and is the most sustainable and digital city in Germany.
-With its central station and airport, the third-busiest in North Rhine-Westphalia, Dortmund is an important transport junction for the surrounding Ruhr area as well as the Benelux countries, and with the largest canal port in Europe it has a connection to important seaports on the North Sea.
+With its central station and airport, the third-busiest in North Rhine-Westphalia, Dortmund is an important transport junction for the surrounding Ruhr area as well as the Benelux countries.
+Dortmund Port is the largest canal port in Europe and has a connection to important seaports on the North Sea.

-Dortmund is home to many cultural and educational institutions.
-It is the location of the Technical University of Dortmund, Dortmund University of Applied Sciences and Arts, the International School of Management, and other educational, cultural and administrative facilities, with over 49,000 students.
-It has many museums, such as Museum Ostwall, Museum of Art and Cultural History, and German Football Museum, as well as theatres and music venues like the Konzerthaus or the Opera House of Dortmund.
+Dortmund is home to several institutions of higher education, including the Technical University of Dortmund, the Dortmund University of Applied Sciences and Arts, and the International School of Management.
+The city's cultural institutions include the Museum Ostwall, Museum of Art and Cultural History, and German Football Museum, as well as theatres and music venues like the Theater Dortmund or the Dortmund Opera House.
 Nearly half the municipal territory consists of waterways, woodland, agriculture, and green spaces with spacious parks such as Westfalenpark and Rombergpark.
 This stands in a stark contrast with nearly a hundred years of extensive coal mining and steel milling in the past, which created a rich Gründerzeit architectural heritage.
 Borussia Dortmund is one of the most successful German football clubs.